MicrosoftDocs/entra-docs/docs/architecture/external-identity-deployment-architectures.md

 #### External identity providers

-Workforce- and collaboration-oriented architecture supports business partners from organizations that have Microsoft Entra or an SAML / WS-Federation identity provider.
+Workforce and collaboration-oriented architecture supports business partners from organizations that have Microsoft Entra or an SAML / WS-Federation identity provider.

 Business partners that have organizational email addresses but don't have identity providers can access your tenant with an email one-time passcode.